andreisirbu11/Device-Management-App/README.md

 - `-d`: Această opțiune pornește containerele în modul detach (adică în fundal), astfel încât să poți continua să folosești terminalul în timp ce containerele rulează.

+# CSVReader Documentation

+## Overview

+The `CSVReader` class is a Java program designed to read sensor data from a CSV file, convert it into a JSON format, and then publish it to a RabbitMQ message queue.
+This documentation provides an overview of the package and explains how to use the `CSVReader` class.

+## Package Information

+- **Package Name:** org.example
+- **Main Class:** CSVReader

+## Dependencies

+- **RabbitMQ Java Client Library:** This package relies on the RabbitMQ Java client library to establish a connection to a RabbitMQ server and publish messages to a queue.

+## Usage

+### Prerequisites

+Before using the `CSVReader` class, ensure the following prerequisites are met:

+1. **RabbitMQ Server:** A running RabbitMQ server is required to establish a connection and publish messages.
+The RabbitMQ server URI should be configured in the `setUri` method of the `ConnectionFactory` instance.

+2. **CSV File:** The program expects a CSV file named "sensor.csv" to be present in the same directory as the program.
+This file should contain numeric values representing sensor measurements.

+# MonitoringService Class Documentation

+The `MonitoringService` class is a crucial component of the monitoring microservice, responsible for handling incoming sensor measurements, processing data, and notifying users through WebSocket communication.
+Below is a detailed documentation of the key functionalities and methods within this class.

+## Properties

+- `measurementsMap`: A map that stores measurements for each device identified by a unique UUID.
+- `messagingTemplate`: An instance of `SimpMessagingTemplate` used for sending messages to WebSocket destinations.
+- `monitoringRepo`: An instance of the `MonitoringRepo` class, which provides data access methods for interacting with the database.

+## Constructor

+### `public MonitoringService(MonitoringRepo monitoringRepo)`

+- Initializes the `MonitoringService` with a provided instance of `MonitoringRepo`.
+- Assigns the provided `monitoringRepo` to the local property.

+## Methods

+### `public void receiveMessage(String message) throws JsonProcessingException`

+- Listens to the "measurements" RabbitMQ queue for incoming messages.
+- Deserializes the received JSON message to extract measurement information such as value, timestamp, and device ID.
+- Updates the `measurementsMap` with the latest measurement value for the corresponding device.
+- Saves the measurement information to the database using the `MonitoringRepo`.
+- Checks if the measurement exceeds the maximum energy consumption limit and sends a notification to the user via WebSocket.
+- Calculates and sends the median value of the last six measurements to the WebSocket topic "/topic/monitoring/".

+### `private double calculateMedian(List<Double> values, UUID deviceID)`

+- Calculates the median of the first six values in the provided list.
+- If there are fewer than six values, a default value of 0.0 is returned.
+- Removes the first six values from the original list and updates the `measurementsMap`.
+- Returns the calculated median value.

+### `private void notifyUI(String topic, UUID userID, String message)`

+- Sends a message to the specified WebSocket destination.
+- The destination is constructed by combining the `topic` and the `userID`.
+- Uses the `messagingTemplate` to convert and send the message to the WebSocket destination.

+This `MonitoringService` class plays a crucial role in processing real-time sensor data, storing information in the database, and notifying users of relevant events through WebSocket communication.

+# MaxConsumptionService Class Documentation

+The `MaxConsumptionService` class is an essential component of the monitoring microservice, responsible for handling messages related to maximum energy consumption values.
+This class allows users to insert or delete maximum consumption records based on the received messages.
+Below is a detailed documentation of the key functionalities and methods within this class.

+## Properties

+- `maxConsumptionRepo`: An instance of the `MaxConsumptionRepo` class, which provides data access methods for interacting with the database.

+## Constructor

+### `public MaxConsumptionService(MaxConsumptionRepo maxConsumptionRepo)`

+- Initializes the `MaxConsumptionService` with a provided instance of `MaxConsumptionRepo`.
+- Assigns the provided `maxConsumptionRepo` to the local property.

+## Methods

+### `@Transactional @RabbitListener(queues = "consumption") public void receiveMessage(String message) throws JsonProcessingException`

+- Listens to the "consumption" RabbitMQ queue for incoming messages related to maximum energy consumption.
+- Deserializes the received JSON message to extract information such as the operation type, device ID, energy value, and user ID.
+- Performs the corresponding database operation based on the operation type:
+  - **DELETE**: Deletes the maximum consumption record with the specified device ID.
+  - **INSERT**: Inserts a new maximum consumption record with the provided device ID, energy value, and user ID.
+- Prints a message to the console if the operation type is not recognized.

+This `MaxConsumptionService` class is crucial for managing maximum energy consumption records, allowing users to dynamically update these records based on incoming messages.

+# WebSocket Configuration

+The `WebSocketConfig` class is a part of the `com.example.monitoring.websocket` package and is responsible for configuring WebSocket communication in a Spring Boot application.
+This configuration is commonly used for enabling WebSocket support in combination with the Spring framework and can be particularly useful for real-time communication in web applications.

+## Configuration Details

+### `@Configuration` Annotation

+This annotation indicates that the class contains bean definitions that should be processed by the Spring container.

+### `@EnableWebSocketMessageBroker` Annotation

+This annotation enables WebSocket message handling, allowing the configuration of a message broker to be used for routing messages between clients.

+### `WebSocketMessageBrokerConfigurer` Interface

+This interface provides methods to configure WebSocket message handling.

+#### `configureMessageBroker` Method

+This method is used to configure the message broker.
+In this case, it enables a simple in-memory message broker to carry messages back to the client with destination prefixes "/topic" and "/app."

+- `config.enableSimpleBroker("/topic")`: Enables a simple message broker with the specified destination prefix.
+- `config.setApplicationDestinationPrefixes("/app")`: Defines the prefix for messages that are bound for methods annotated with `@MessageMapping`.

+#### `registerStompEndpoints` Method

+This method is used to register STOMP (Simple Text Oriented Messaging Protocol) endpoints, allowing clients to connect to the WebSocket.

+- `registry.addEndpoint("/ws")`: Registers the "/ws" endpoint that clients can use to connect to the WebSocket.
+- `.setAllowedOrigins("http://localhost:3000")`: Specifies the origins that are allowed to connect to this WebSocket.
+Replace "http://localhost:3000" with the origin of your React application.
+- `.withSockJS()`: Enables SockJS fallback options for browsers that do not support WebSocket.

+## Usage

+1. Annotate your main application class with `@SpringBootApplication` to enable Spring Boot features.

+2. Make sure to have the necessary dependencies, such as Spring Boot Starter Web and Spring Boot Starter WebSocket.

+3. Create a `WebSocketConfig` bean by either placing it in the same package as your main class or using the `@ComponentScan` annotation to scan the package.

+4. Now, your Spring Boot application is configured to support WebSocket communication with the specified endpoint and message broker.

+# Diagrama de deploy

 ![Alt text](docker.png)